Mission San Jose in San Antonio

 Located on the North bank of the Rio Grande, visitors to Laredo will see Nuevo Laredo just across the river in Mexico.
 Laredo is the largest inland port of entry in the U.S. and offers a delightful blend of two cultures.
 The town is 268 years old and a great place to explore its historical exhibits and sites.
 A great place to start is the Republic of Rio Grande Museum.
 If time allows, visit the recently renovated San Agustin Catholic Cathedral and its adjoining plaza.
 Families will love the Imaginarium of South Texas, a science museum with kid-friendly activities.

 Delicious and authentic Mexican food is available on both sides of the Rio Grande.
-Charlie’s Corona, El Quinto Sol, and Palenque Grill Loop 20 are some top-rated Mexican restaurants in Laredo.
+Charlie’s Corona, El Quinto Sol, and Palenque Grill Loop 20 are some of the top-rated Mexican restaurants in Laredo.

 Founded in 1848, Rio Grande City was once a significant trade center between Texas and Mexico.
 Its historic district features important architectural structures like the La Borde House, now operating as a hotel on Main Street and said to be haunted.

-Fort Ringgold Forts and Our Lady of Lourdes Grotto Shrines are also worth visiting for a bit of history.
+Fort Ringgold Forts and Our Lady of Lourdes Grotto Shrines are also worth visiting for some history.

 One of the fastest-growing cities in the country is San Antonio.
 The city boasts many great attractions.
-From the bustling Mercado to the San Antonio River Walk and the scenic Japanese Tea Gardens—it’s hard to choose just one.
+Choosing just one is tricky, from the bustling Mercado to the San Antonio River Walk and the scenic Japanese Tea Gardens.
 Best of all, many of these attractions are free and open to the public.

 No visit to the Alamo City is complete without stopping by the Alamo – the “Birthplace of Texas Independence” and still a sacred site for Texans.
 The Alamo Trust completed a lengthy site restoration.
 Starting March 2nd, visitors are invited to view the extensive collection of Alamo artifacts donated by Phil Collins.